namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/7/23
+- Fixed a bug that wasn't completly fixed with the dropdowns - 1860
+- Then plan on updating a store service from a disucssion with Patrick - 1826
+- Then update the theme documentation for FHAs

 ### 9/6/23
-- Got all of the theme ready but during testing, I noticed some of the merge engine CSS was spilling over
+- Finished up creating the theme - 1827
-- So I'll have a PR up for that shortly - 1866
+- Fixed a bug found during that process - 1866
-- After that, will go back to 1626 to wrap up the data library frontend
+- Then went back to 1626 to implement the data library support for FHAs

 ### 9/5/23
 - Wrapped up the clean up story for the frontend - 1854